Explore-In-HMS/common-mobile-services/README.md

 Banner ads are rectangular images that occupy a spot within an app's layout, either at the top, middle, or bottom of the device screen.
 Banner ads refresh automatically at regular intervals.
 When a user clicks a banner ad, the user is redirected to the advertiser's page.

 #### How to use
-Add `CommonBannerAdView` to your layout file
+Add `CommonBannerAdView` to your layout file.

 ```xml
 	<com.hms.lib.commonmobileservices.ads.banner.CommonBannerAdView